 Virtually every business team, from the owners to the managers and staff are always aware of the impending holiday season and what it means for their sales, schedules and perhaps even plans for the coming year.
 But what can the holidays teach us about business?

 Set your mind to identify the similarities between any business and this busy time of year.
-Of course we’re talking about the way the holidays effect commerce, the business side to the season.
+Of course, we’re talking about the way the holidays affect commerce, the business side to the season.

 - The holidays are a time when consumers are geared toward specific needs and purchases.

 - This time of year represents the highest opportunity for profit and growth.

 - During this period of time, every company’s target audience may fluctuate slightly.